neonexus/streamer-toolkit/README.md

 ## I Keep Getting "Error: Bad Response"

 This could happen for a myriad of reasons.
 Generally, if there was a serious error, it will be in your console / terminal, where you are running your server.
 But, the next best place to look, is in the `requestlog` table.
-There, every request, be it inbound or outbound, is logged there.
+There, every request, be it inbound or outbound, is logged.
 This includes responses that Botisimio doesn't like, either because the response this server gave to Botisimo is something like a 403 (Forbidden) status (because the securityToken is not setup correctly), or a 400 (Bad Request) because the request parameters are not setup correctly (maybe syntax isn't quite right?).
 Your answer is likely in the `responseBody` column of the `requestlog` table.